cabelitos/space_shooter/README.md

 Setup on other plataforms
 ----------
-You probably will need to compile Allegro yourself.
+You probably will need to compile Allegro by yourself.
 [Instructions here](https://wiki.allegro.cc/index.php?title=Getting_Started#Installing_From_Sources)